Moments, Sums of Squares, and Tropicalization: Convexity vs mid-point convexity

 \section{Convexity vs mid-point convexity}

-Tropicalizations of the moment cone and the dual cone to sums of squares deal with two different notions of convexity for real functions on lattice points.
-In this section we study combinatorial aspects of these notions and make the connection to moment and pseudo-moment cones in Sections \ref{sec:tropmom} and \ref{sec:tsos}.
+As we will see in Sections \ref{sec:tropmom} and \ref{sec:tsos}, the tropicalizations of the moment cone and the dual cone to the cone of sums of squares relate to two different notions of convexity for real functions on lattice points.

 \begin{definition} Let $A \subset \ZZ^n$ be finite.
 We say that a function $h : A \rightarrow \RR$ is {\em convex} if $\sum \lambda_i h(a_i) \geq h(b)$ whenever $\sum \lambda_ia_i = b$ with $a_i,b\in A$, $\lambda_i\geq 0$, and $\sum \lambda_i=1$.
-We say that $f$ is {\em midpoint convex} if $\frac{h(a_1)+h(a_2)}{2} \geq h(\frac{a_1+a_2}{2})$ whenever $a_1,a_2,\frac{a_1+a_2}{2} \in A$. \end{definition}
+We say that $h$ is {\em midpoint convex} if $\frac{h(a_1)+h(a_2)}{2} \geq h(\frac{a_1+a_2}{2})$ whenever $a_1,a_2,\frac{a_1+a_2}{2} \in A$. \end{definition}

+As we explain in Sections \ref{sec:tropmom} and \ref{sec:tsos}, convex functions correspond to tropicalizations of moment cones and mid-point convex functions correspond to tropicalizations of pseudo-moment cones.